oldsportsgit/Runtime-Components/README.md

 # Overview of the Runtime Components Creator

-The Runtime Components Create or RCC for short scripts for unity that create for example a button while the game is running and it will create as if you created the button in this case in the editor
+The Runtime Components Creator or RCC for short, contains scripts that create for example a button while the game is running, of course you can also create asset Bundles with it like Render textures, and a Scene

 if you want to bake the navmesh at runtime use this https://github.com/Unity-Technologies/NavMeshComponents